Robotic installation

 Credits

-Perpétuité II by Félix Luque, Vincent Evrard & Damien Gernay
+Perpétuité II by Félix Luque in Collaboration with Vincent Evrard and Damien Gernay

 Perpétuité II is a coproduction of “secteur arts numériques, Fédération Wallonie-Bruxelles”, "Chroniques 2022 (Biennal of Digital Imagination)” and iMAL.